Starcounter/Docs/guides/database/database-configuration/README.md

 By default, the database configuration file is located inside the server directory `Databases\[DatabaseName]\[DatabaseName].db.config`.

-The options in this file can be configured either directly in the file or from the [Administrator Web UI ](/guides/working-with-starcounter/administrator-web-ui/).
+The options in this file can be configured directly in the file.
+Alternatively, a limited subset of the options can be configured from the [Administrator](/guides/working-with-starcounter/administrator-web-ui/).

-For further configurations regarding the network gateway, check the [Network Gateway](/guides/network/network-gateway/) page.
+For further configurations for the network gateway, check the [Network Gateway](/guides/network/network-gateway/) page.

 ## Configuration options